sumwale/keepassxc-unlock/README.md

 However, if a custom screen lock program is being used that does not generate those events, then KeePassXC itself will not be able to automatically lock the databases when the screen is locked.
-For KeePassXC to lock the databases in such a case, explicit commands to generate D-Bus events to lock the database in the screen locker script (e.g. using KeePassXC dbus API as shown in the KeePassXC wiki).
+For KeePassXC to lock the databases in such a case, explicit commands to generate D-Bus events to lock the database can be added to the screen locker script (e.g. using KeePassXC dbus API as shown in the KeePassXC wiki).
 But this will not help `keepassxc-unlock` service to unlock the databases automatically on screen unlock.

-A better option will be to generate the proper system D-Bus events for the session in the lock script namely toggling the boolean `LockedHint` property in the object `/org/freedesktop/login1/session/<session ID>` on the bus `org.freedesktop.login1`.
+A better option is to generate the proper system D-Bus events for the session in the lock script namely toggling the boolean `LockedHint` property in the object `/org/freedesktop/login1/session/<session ID>` on the bus `org.freedesktop.login1`.
-One way is to use `loginctl lock-session`/`unlock-session`.
+One way is to use `loginctl lock-session`/`loginctl unlock-session` calls in the screen locker script to generate those events explicitly.
 This way both KeePassXC and the `keepassxc-unlock` service will be able to lock/unlock the databases correctly.